 |Edward IV||Elizabeth Woodville|

 The fate of the princes, including if they died or escaped, and Richard’s guilt or innocence of their murders is extremely controversial.
-Many believe that Richard is innocent and attribute to his maligned reputation to Tudor propaganda and Shakespeare’s hatchet job in his eponymous Richard III.
+Many believe that Richard is innocent.
+They attribute his maligned reputation to Tudor propaganda and Shakespeare’s hatchet job in his eponymous Richard III.

 Bran: The Prince Who Met His (Down)fall from the Tower